inrupt/solid-client-js/ARCHITECTURE.md

 Resource" were relatively cumbersome to define given the reliance on inheritance to effective establish the access control for a given agent: you'd have to take into account all kinds of access that could be defined earlier.
-But that's OK: `src/acl/*` contains code that does all that nasty stuff.
+But that's OK: `src/acl/*` contains code that takes care of all that nasty stuff.

 In order to solve these (and other) intrinsic limitations of WAC, Inrupt proposed a new mechanism: Access Control Policies ([ACP](https://github.com/solid/authorization-panel/blob/main/proposals/acp/index.md)).